 Posted on June 4th, 2020

 This explains why kitchen organization is so important and why it’s so hard to maintain.
 Knowing where everything in your kitchen is located can shave hours off your weekly routine, but it’s hard to manage items that see such frequent use.
-It’s too easy to haphazardly shove things in the back of drawers, cabinets, etc., when you’re in a rush to tidy up, for example, only to spend hours rummaging around for those same items a week later.
+It’s too easy to haphazardly shove things in the back of drawers, cabinets, etc., when you’re rushing to tidy up, for example, only to spend hours rummaging around for those same items a week later.

-Identify items in your kitchen that are broken or rarely used.
+1. Identify items in your kitchen that are broken or rarely used.

-Pick a theme for each of your kitchen drawers.
+2. Pick a theme for each of your kitchen drawers.

-Organize drawers in order of use.
+3. Organize drawers in order of use.

-Use kitchen drawer dividers – but use them wisely.
+4. Use kitchen drawer dividers wisely.

 Drawer dividers are a great way to keep different types of items separate, thereby preventing your kitchen drawers from becoming cluttered.
-They also make cleanup a breeze: When you have dividers, you can easily remove them and wash them in the sink, which is a lot less awkward than bending down to thoroughly wipe out drawers.
-(Though you should still take a moment to quickly wipe away dust before reinserting your clean dividers.
+They also make cleanup a breeze: When you have dividers, you can easily remove and wash them in the sink, which is much less awkward than bending down to wipe out drawers thoroughly.
+You should take a moment to quickly wipe away dust before reinserting your clean dividers.
 Before choosing dividers, measure the inside of your kitchen drawers and note down the dimensions.
 Then, purchase dividers that will fit snugly in your drawers while accommodating the items you plan to store in each one.